alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 ## Customize Flow Control Logic

+* Flow control exception handle by default

-1. When a URL resource is blocked by Sentinel, the default logic is return HTTP response "Blocked by Sentinel (flow limiting)".
+When a URL resource is blocked by Sentinel, the default logic is return HTTP response "Blocked by Sentinel (flow limiting)".

 	If you want to customize your flow control logic, see the code below: